-- Education (excluding debt) makes up about 28.4% of the total General Fund budget.
+- Education (excluding debt) makes up about 28.8% of the total General Fund budget.
 This includes funding for Moore County Public Schools (K-12) and Sandhills Community College.
-Including debt, Education makes up about 41.3% of the fiscal year 2023-24 General Fund budget. - The \$41,151,256 expenditure for Education for FY25 is made up of \$35,934,000 for Moore County Schools, current expense, digital learning equipment, and capital outlay.
-The remainder of \$5,217,256 is current expense for Sandhills Community College. - Grants increased by \$300,219 due to an increase in Sandhills Center Behavioral Health grant in the amount of \$284,000 that supports the schools. - Longevity/Undistributed Salaries - Is made up of cost-of-living adjustment for FY24 of three (3%) effective July 1, 2023, and another 3% effective January 13, 2024, to all Moore County employees.
-This expenditure decreased from FY23 due a lower amount of wage increases for FY24.
-In FY23 the pay plan study was completed which resulted in a higher amount of expense required than in FY24. - Transfers - This decrease is due to a lower amount being transferred to EMS for Fire Rescue Services.
-The \$400,000 transfer in FY24 is for the Capital Reserve Fund for Solid Waste for future landfill operations and landfill closure. - Debt - Interest decreases for the pay down of interest and existing debt service on schools.
+Including debt, Education makes up about 40.5% of the fiscal year 2024-25 General Fund budget. - The \$44,292,474 expenditure for Education for FY25 is made up of \$39,004,595 for Moore County Schools, current expense, digital learning equipment, and capital outlay.
+The remainder of \$5,287,879 is current expense for Sandhills Community College. - Grants increased by \$72,321 due to an increase in the amount to the Forestry Services and an amount reserved for economic development. - Longevity/Undistributed Salaries - Is made up of cost-of-living adjustment for FY25 of two (2%) effective June 29, 2024, and another 2% effective December 14, 2024, to all Moore County employees.
+This expenditure decreased from FY24 due a lower amount of wage increases and lower number of new positions for FY25. - Transfers - This increase is due to additional funds transferred to Fire Service Fund Debt (Fund 258) The amount budgeted to transfer to Fund 258 is \$738,752 in FY25. - Debt - Interest decreases for the pay down of interest and existing debt service on schools and the courthouse.